All Episodes

 This man is vapid, ladies and gentlemen.

-Well, I mean, one of the stories coming out of Iraq is the overwhelming success that has taken place there, particularly in the uh in the last year.
+I mean, one of the stories coming out of Iraq is the overwhelming success that has taken place there, particularly in the last year.

-So they think at the Republican Party they've scored some big points here by causing Obama to flip-flop and say to go, but it was Lindsay Gramnesty's idea, if you remember for Obama to go with McCain.
+So they think that the Republican Party, they've scored some big points here by causing Obama to flip-flop and say to go, but it was Lindsey Gramnesty's idea, if you remember, for Obama to go with McCain.

-There was no way Obama was going to do that, but he has flip-flop said he not he might now go.
+There was no way Obama was going to do that, but he has flip-flopped, said he might now go.

-The uh administration reached out to these telecommunications companies in time of war for the FISA program, looking for phone calls overseas into the United States that might be related to future terrorist attacks.
+The administration reached out to these telecommunications companies in time of war for the FISA program looking for phone calls overseas into the United States that might be related to future terrorist attacks.

 The telecoms, in an act of patriotism, said, okay, here you go.